Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 See [Event-Specific Custom Fields](https://github.com/logstash/logstash-logback-encoder#loggingevent_custom_event)

-## Play!
-Logging with Markers - the Built-In Logger
+## Play Logging with Markers - the Built-In Logger

-Given we are using Play! the straight forward way to get hold of a Logger instance is to import Play!'s play.api.Logger:
+Given we are using Play, the straight forward way to get hold of a Logger instance is to import Play's play.api.Logger:

     import play.api.Logger
     import net.logstash.logback.marker.Markers._

     Logger.info(append("name", "value"), "log message")

-When you try to compile that, the compiler will complain that Logger.info isn't applicable to Marker.
+When you try to run this, the compiler will complain that Logger.info isn't applicable to Marker.
 The reason for this is that [LoggerLike](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/Logger.scala#L15) simply does not define these corresponding methods of the underying Logger interface.

 One solution is to augment LoggerLike with an implicit trait, but we found that this messes up the source location information in error log events.
 Not good.

-## Logging with Markers - without Play!
+## Logging with Markers - without Play

 An alternative to augmenting Play's logger is to use a logging library that properly implements the Marker-variants of the log methods.